 - Put noodles and beef into pot and just cover with water.
 Let soak for 5 minutes.

 - Bring water to a boil and add tomato leather.
-Simmer and stir until tomato sauce is reconstituted.
+Simmer and stir until tomato sauce reconstitutes.

 - Turn off heat, cover and let sit for an additional 5–10 minutes until beef is tender.
-Add cheese and enjoy.
+Add cheese to finish.

 Recipe: Shepherd’s Pie